 As an employer, how do I enter the Form I-9 documents presented by my employee?

 The employer cannot specify which document(s) an employee may present from the lists.
 If the employer discriminates in the Form I-9 process based on an individual’s citizenship status, immigration status, or national origin, they may be in violation of the law and subject to sanctions such as civil penalties, and be required to pay back-pay to discrimination victims.

 Do I need a Social Security number (SSN) to meet Form I-9 compliance?

 An SSN is NOT required for a foreign national to meet Form I-9 compliance requirements to start working in the United States.
 Furthermore, an employer cannot decide which documents an employee may present to meet Form I-9 compliance requirements.
 Any employer that demands an SSN prior to the commencement of employment of a foreign national who presents both a valid “List B Document” and a valid “List C Document” may be in violation of the law for discrimination based on an individual’s citizenship status, immigration status, or national origin.

 Our TN Visa Lawyer Services About TN Visas

 We Can Help!

 Don’t know where to start?
 The TN Visa lawyers at Richards and Jurusik Immigration Law have hundreds of 5-star client reviews and more than 20 years of experience helping TN Visa holders with all aspects of the TN Visa process.
-We always start with a free case assessment, and offer several levels of TN Visa legal services to fit your needs.
+We always start with a case assessment, and offer several levels of TN Visa legal services to fit your needs.